Samantha Kickbush, Instructor

 While employed in Walton County, she also received her Educational Specialist Degree in Administration and Supervision from Lincoln Memorial University.
 She has been employed by Barrow County School System for three years and while teaching at Snodon Preparatory School, she received the recognition of Teacher of the Year for 2015-2016.
-Mrs. Snyder is married with a daughter in high school.
+Mrs. Snyder is married with a daughter in college.
 She and her husband also own and operate two family businesses that relate to real estate and home improvement.

 Ben Manning, Instructor

 Ben Manning grew up in De Pere, Wisconsin.
 After high school, Ben studied Physics and Computer Science at Michigan Technological University, where he did research in quantum optics and nanotechnology, and was the Teaching Lab Manager of the physics department.
 Upon graduation, Ben joined the Woodrow Wilson Teaching Fellowship, through which he received his Master of Arts in Science Education at Piedmont College.
 Ben has been involved in FIRST Robotics and the Boy Scouts of America ever since he was in grade school.
 His free time is now often consumed by camping, hiking, canoeing, tinkering with electronics, and programming microprocessors to perform various tasks.